MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Nonprofit/nonProfitCore/Award.md

 ---
-title: Award in Cloud for Nonprofit core data model - Common Data Model | Microsoft Docs
+title: Award in Microsoft for Nonprofit core data model - Common Data Model | Microsoft Docs
 description: An Award represents the total amount of funding that has been agreed to be awarded to an individual or institution.
 author: llawwaii